 We should not visit Port-Louis only for the sake of it, instead, we should accept to lose our way in this city!
 Besides, the different lanes are already contributing to this fact: one alley has a different name half-way, another has been recently renamed by simple political whim, and there are still others that cleverly mingle English and French words, using “Street” and “Rue”, depending on their goodwill!

 Perpendicular to the Bazaar, La Corderie Street abounds in stores selling cloth where heaps of fabrics, cottony or silky, and cheerfully designed, are stretched out, folded, and piled or they undulate their colours to the ground.
-There is such a variety of fabrics to choose from they could fill an ABF UPack small pod storage container.
 There’s a strange desire to thrust in our hands into all these soft materials just like in the swirl of waves!
 A few alleys further, small Chinese shops with their coloured walls and flowery balconies begin to appear, and where bric-a-brac tin utensils cover the wall like some rough art decoration.
 The traders, wearing enigmatic smiles, are successful in attracting us in the heart of their shops and show us their countless ancestral remedies, homeopathic, aphrodisiac, and magical...

 In the middle of the Chinese locality, a mosque springs up in all its splendour.
 Built in the 19th century, it has thick white walls, green shutters, mysterious turrets and its impressively sculpted door that opens and then closes up again on prayers and faith.
 Suddenly, at the bend of a street, we come across a Creole house with its small tropical garden, which shelters mango trees, pawpaw trees, hibiscus and bougainvilleas, or still, a temple, a red-roofed pagoda, a church.
 They give evidence of the importance of beliefs that, side by side, silently respect each other.
 Then, we came to the Muslim locality, far from the centre, and that is known as "Plaine Verte”.